Warning: Two critical vulnerabilities impact Cisco ISE, leading to unauthenticated remote code execution as root, Patch Immediately!

 Description

-CVE-2025-20281
+CVE-2025-20281 and CVE-2025-20337

-This vulnerability in the API of Cisco ISE and Cisco ISE-Pic versions 3.3 and 3.4 allows an unauthenticated, remote attacker to execute arbitrary code on the underlying operating system as root.
-This vulnerability is due to insufficient validation of user-supplied input.
-An attacker could exploit this vulnerability by submitting a crafted API request.
+Multiple vulnerabilities in a specific API of Cisco ISE and Cisco ISE-PIC could allow an unauthenticated, remote attacker to execute arbitrary code on the underlying operating system as root.
+The attacker does not require any valid credentials to exploit these vulnerabilities.

 There are no workarounds or mitigations, the only solution is to update immediately.